unora-project/unora-project.github.io/docs/classes/rogue.md

 Using daggers to submit your foes, the power flows through your hands.
 Shadows will confuse and disorient your enemies.
 Bleed into them as your enemies bleed from your blades.

+## Mastering

+You need 14,000 base HP and 8,000 base MP to master.

 ## Skills

 {{ read_csv('./csv/skills/rogue.csv') }}